-- All teams are divisioned to play teams of similar ability. - Coaches will fill out a team ranking assessment at registration and can use our Skill Assessments as a guide. - Team rankings and selected classifications are used to establish division. - Schools may enter the recreational or competitive category. - Recreational: Unified Partners are there to support/facilitate SO Athletes new to the sport who are still working on developing their skills - Competitive: Unified Partners are to compete alongside higher-level SO Athletes
+- All teams are divsioned to play teams of similar ability. - Coaches will fill out a team ranking assessment at registration and can use our Skill Assessments as a guide. - Team rankings and selected classifications are used to establish division. - Schools are asked to select the level of play of their team to indicate whether their unified partners are played in a more competitive role for their high skilled athletes or faciliatory role athletes learning the sport.